 The minutes from November 28 were approved.

 The floor was opened for Foreign Language guests to speak.
-There in the Foreign Language Department.
+There are some concerns about the FL/GI requirement in the Foreign Language Department.

-Dr. Moore a meeting regarding Performance Based Funding and asked why the FL/GI requirement was only for one semester.
+Dr. Moore attended a meeting regarding Performance Based Funding and asked why the FL/GI requirement was only for one semester.
 Provost Thomas responded that the requirement came out of the supposed fact that high school students have already taken two years of foreign language.
 Dr. Cabedo-Timmon remarked that the idea of the FL/GI requirement was originally a good thing, but it did not turn out that way.
-Dr. Moore expressed extreme concern regarding the fac that the faculty teaching FL/GI courses have no experience in the area.
+Dr. Moore expressed extreme concern regarding the fact that the faculty teaching FL/GI courses have no experience in the area.

-Carla remarked that there is no promotion of Foreign Language across the University and that that the Senate will not entertain changes in the policy such that it could expand into more foreign language courses.
+Carla remarked that there is no promotion of Foreign Language across the University and that it appears that the Senate will not entertain changes in the policy such that it could expand into more foreign language courses.

 Michael explained that a study was done by the Senate to see how much foreign language was taken in high school, which resulted in approx. 82% of high school students having taken foreign language.
 The results of the study informed the current FL/GI requirement.